siruguri/railsschool-catchup-ruby/level1/v2/course_content/object_oriented.md

         puts "The ancestors of the String class are #{String.ancestors}"
         # Output -> [String, Comparable, Object, Kernel, BasicObject]

-Arrays and hashes are classes, that come pre-defined for you.
+`Array`s and `Hash`es are classes, that come pre-defined for you.
 But they behave the same as any other class, even one that you might create on your own.
-They have a "class name" and you can create new Arrays and Hashes the same way you'd create a new object of a user-defined class.
+They have a "class name" and you can create new `Array`s and `Hash`es the same way you'd create a new object of a user-defined class.

-This means that an array is an object of the class `Array` and like all other classes, will have properties defined for it, just as we defined properties for our class `Business` in code snippet **#4**.
+This means that an array is an object of the class `Array` and like all other classes, will have properties defined for it, just as we defined properties for our class `Business` in code snippet **4**:

+    arr1=[2,4,"alice","john", -6]
+    # All arrays have a length property
+    arr1.count # Or you can say arr1.size, it's a synonym ==> 5

 Most importantly, you can expect that the `new` method will always be available for any class, allowing you to create a new object instance of the given type:

     # These two lines of code do the same thing
     arr1=[1,2]
     arr2=Array.new; arr2[0]=1; arr2[1]=2

+# Advanced Topics

+* Discovering all the properties of a class: You can read the documentation for a class to learn all of its properties and methods, or for a quick list of names, you can use the instance_methods method available to all object instances in Ruby.
+This list might be a bit unwieldy for most classes, because it includes not just the methods of the class but of all of its ancestor classes too - to understand how to separate the two, you'll have to read up a bit on [the Ruby class hierarchy and method inheritance](http://rubylearning.com/satishtalim/ruby_inheritance.html).
+* In Ruby, **all** methods are attached to some class - just as all classes have methods, so do all methods have a class.
+So what class are the methods that you define "by themselves" in your application attached to?
+The answer is these "top-level" methods are created as [private methods of the Object class](http://stackoverflow.com/questions/1761148/where-are-methods-defined-at-the-ruby-top-level).